 Mark Gottschalk

-Gottschalks cuts his pieces on computerized machinery.
-Once the rough wood shapes are laminated together, he shapes them with wood files and sanding drums.
-The mahogany pieces are dyed and lacquered.
-The aluminum IS cut, sanded, and then polished or brushed.
-Bold Transparent pigments are blended to color the most recent designs which are then highlighted with a coat of crystal clear VOC resin.
+He creates his pieces using computerized machinery.
+Once the rough wood shapes are laminated, they are refined by hand to achieve the desired result.
+The mahogany pieces are dyed and lacquered, while the aluminum is machined, cut, polished, or brushed.
+Bold transparent pigments are blended to color my latest designs, which are then enhanced with a coat of crystal clear, VOC-free resin.

-Gottschalk received his BFA degree from Minneapolis College of Art and Design, where he studied under light artist Cork Marcheski and sculptor Dick Graham.
-While at MCAD, Gottschalk worked under George Morrison to create Morrison's "Red Totems."
+Gottschalk received his BFA degree from the Minneapolis College of Art and Design, where he studied under light artist Cork Marcheski and sculptor Dick Graham.
+During his time at MCAD, he had the opportunity to work under George Morrison to create Morrison’s "Red Totems."

 READ MORE